adonisjs/legacy-docs/3.0/database-setup.md

 select * from `users` where `age` = 22 order by `id` desc
 ```

 It is so easy to build up simple and complex queries using the query builder.
-Here `yield` keyword will execute the query chain and will return the result back to assigned variable.
+The `yield` keyword will execute the query chain and will return the result back to assigned variable.

 You can learn more about [Query builder here.](query-builder)

 ## Switching Database Connection

 Switching database connection is one of the most common requirement while building multi-tenant apps.
-Adonis gives you ample of options to switch/use different connections on runtime.
+Adonis makes it process easier and let you define different connections on runtime.

 Assuming you have defined following connections inside your config file.